-Today L and I took a trip to the Belgian Museum of Natural Sciences.
+During our visit to Brussels we visited the Belgian Museum of Natural Sciences.
 Located in the European Quarter of Brussels.
 The Museum is part of the Royal Belgian Institute of Natural Sciences.
-I really wasn’t sure what to expect, but I have to say we were both very impressed.
+I really wasn’t sure what to expect, but I have to say I was very impressed.
 Now this museum is not as big as some but I thought it was just the right size.
 There is nothing worse than dragging a bored child around a huge museum force feeding them history and culture!

 Entry prices vary, standard adult price is €7.
 Children under the age of 6 go free with a full paying adult.
 On the first Wednesday of the month entry is free for all after 1pm!
 There is a very handy free coat and bag drop if you don’t fancy lugging them around.

-The museum is very easy to navigate around and there is excellent disabled access to all floors.
+The museum is very easy to navigate and there is excellent disabled access to all floors.

 The museum covers a wide range of subjects from the formation of the earth, prehistoric history such as dinosaurs, evolution, animal species, biodiversity and lots more.